Uberi/University-Notes/PHIL350/PHIL350.md

 It is commonly accepted that what we ought to do is limited by what we can do - "ought implies can" (OIC).
 If we have a moral obligation to do something, then we must have the ability to do it - promises are not binding if fulfilling them is impossible.
 This is widely accepted in modern philosophy and appears in everything from arguments about free will to moral dilemmas.

 However, most arguments defending OIC appeal to intuition or common sense, or just say that it seems obvious.
 However, do perceptions of someone's ability affect whether they are morally obligated?
-How do moral obligations

 Consider someone says they would do something, but is unable to because of a traffic accident, and is therefore physically unable to do it.
 Consider a similar situation, where someone says that they would do something, but is unable to due to clinical depression, and is therefore psychologically unable to do it.